taorodrigueswork/rest-api/README.md

   - `MapperProfile`: This file contains the AutoMapper mappings profile between DTOs and entity models.
 - `Persistence`: This folder contains the data access layer components, using Entity Framework Core ORM.
   - `Context`: It has an ApiContext that inherits from DbContext, which is a class provided by Entity Framework Core that represents a session with the database and allows you to query and save instances of your entity classes.
   - `Migrations`: Contain all migration files defining the changes to the model that should be applied to the database.
+NOTE: We are using SQL Server for production and Development and SQLite to run Integration Tests.
+In order to run the same migrations for different providers, we need to edit the migration and create a conditional to verify if the provider is SQL Server or SQLite.
+The difference between them is the AutoIncrement syntax for Primary Keys.
   - `Repository`: This folder contains the repository classes that handle database operations.
   - `IRepository`: This folder contains the interfaces for the repository classes.
 - `Tests`:
   - `Entities.Test`: This folder contains the entity tests using MSTest.
 	- `MappingProfileTests`: It tests if all the properties are mapped correctly.
 Not a single property should be ignored.
 Helps to avoid mistakes when mapping entities and DTOs.
   - `Business.Test`: This folder contains the business tests using MSTest.
+  - `ExceptionHandlingMiddlewareTests`:
+  - `ValidationFilterAttributeTests`:
+  - `Persistence`:

 ## Components

-### Web API Project

-All the configuration is done in the Program.cs file.
-After .NET6 we don't have to use Startup.cs anymore.
-And the code in the Program file is more concise and simple.

-### Business

-This project uses a generic Interface in all classes, in order to make it simple to make dependency injection.
-We only need to register one time in the Program.cs file and it is going to inject all business classes into the system commented.
-All classes receive an AutoMapper and a Log via dependency injection.

 ### Logging